projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vcat.rst

 On current generation systems, normally L3 cache is shared by all CPU cores on the same socket and L2 cache is generally just shared by the hyperthreads on a core.
-But when dealing with ACRN vCAT COS IDs assignment, it is currently assumed that all the L2/L3 caches (and therefore all COS IDs) are system-wide caches shared by all cores in the system, this is done for convenience and to simplify the vCAT configuration process.
+But when dealing with ACRN vCAT COS IDs assignment, it is assumed that all the L2/L3 caches (and therefore all COS IDs) are system-wide caches shared by all cores in the system, this is done for convenience and to simplify the vCAT configuration process.
 If vCAT is enabled for a VM (abbreviated as vCAT VM), there should not be any COS ID overlap between a vCAT VM and any other VMs. e.g. the vCAT VM has exclusive use of the